 - Submit your letter of intent (LOI) in WebGrants by February 25, 2019.

-We will hold a webinar for potential applicants on Friday, January 25, 2019 at 11:00 AM.
-Register for the Vermont SCBGP Information Session webinar at bit.ly/scbgpwebinar19.
+The program held a webinar for potential applicants on January 25, 2019.
+Register to view the recording of the Vermont SCBGP Information Session webinar at bit.ly/scbgpwebinar19.

 Deadlines & Key Dates